Tony Carmody's Helicopter Info Site (Sponsored by Rotor Research Pty Ltd T/as Brumby Helicopter Co)

 On this particular day they did well.

-Over this they has welded up a sort of A frame at each end and, utilising an old washing machine electric motor, pulleys from something else, a spare generator plant belt, the tail shaft out of an old car and the gearbox out of a wrecked Suzuki 4WD, the pig was turning and roasting over the hot coals.
+Over this they has welded up a sort of A frame at each end and, after utilising an old washing machine electric motor, pulleys from something else, a spare generator plant belt, the tail shaft out of an old car and the gearbox out of a wrecked Suzuki 4WD, the pig was now turning and roasting over the hot coals.

 “Boys” I said – “Boys you have done well”